realtobi999/realtobi999/README.md

 ## 📐 - Projects

-- **`GO` - `Demo-Bank Api`**: A REST API for a banking system featuring customers, accounts, and transactions using hexagonal architecture.
+- **`GO` - `Demo-Bank API`**: A REST API for a banking system featuring customers, accounts, and transactions using hexagonal architecture.
 This project showcases my skills in Go and API development.
 - **`GO` - `In-Memory Database`**: A simple Redis clone built in GO.
 This project showcase my understanding of database systems.

-- **`ASP.NET` - `Hiking-Tracker Api`**: A REST API for a application like Strava.
+- **`ASP.NET` - `Hike-Tracker API`**: A REST API for a application like Strava.
 This project showcase my ability to build complex projects with quality architecture and clean design patterns.

 ## 📫 - Contact Me